sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Hooks at the very end of a document
+Short desc    : Hooks at the very end of a document
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This LaTeX packages provides two hooks for \end{document} that
+Descript     : This LaTeX packages provides two hooks for \end{document} that
              : are executed after the hook of \AtEndDocument:
              : \AfterLastShipout can be used for code that is to be executed
              : right after the last \clearpage before the `.aux' file is